Description

 Construction is happening throughout downtown.
 Plan accordingly and expect delays.
 Please follow all posted signs.
 Road and lane closures will change as construction continues.

-• 5th Street: Lane restrictions between Sibley and Wacouta Streets.
+• Lane restrictions between Cedar and Robert streets.

 • 6th Street: